charnefranken3/Labs/README.md

-# Over-The-Wire-Bandit
-Aspiring Cybersecurity Professional building hands-on experience and skill with OverTheWire Bandit, Linux commands and practical labs.

 # About This Repository
-It is documenting my hands-on learning Journey through the OverTheWire Bandit wargame.
+It is documenting my hands-on learning Journey through different labs and my findings.
+(Includes notes, screenshots, and detailed experiences of what I learnt)

+# Lab One: Over-The-Wire Bandit

 The Goal is:

 -Linux Command Line.

--Problem Solving
+-Problem Solving - Finding the password

 -Cybersecurity Fundamentals

 ## Progress